ViralTexts/gtr-clusters/clusters/18430908-sn98060050-EloquentExtract.md

 ## [From _The Kanzas news._](https://chroniclingamerica.loc.gov/lccn/sn85030219/1859-06-25/ed-1/seq-1)

 #### 1859-06-25 &middot; Emporia, Kan.

 <table style="width: 100%;"><tr><td style="width: 50%">

+As Eloqtjskt Extract.
+Generation af­
+ter geneiation have felt as we now feel, and
+their lives were as active as our own.
+The
+heavens 6hall be as bright over our graves
 as they are around our paths.
 Yet a little
 while and all this will have happened.
 The
 throbbing heart will be stilled, and we shall